 It’s probably no secret I adore the wines of Domaine Carneros.
 I even poured a different vintage of this bubbly at my wedding.
 As the American outpost of the famed French Champagne house Taittinger, vintage after vintage, it’s the best way to drink Champagne-ish on a craft beer budget.
 Great value for the money.
 The 2006 is, of course, no exception.
 A blend of 58 percent Pinot Noir, 41 percent Chardonnay and 1 percent Pinot Blanc, it was aged three years before they released it.

 The tiny bubbles introduce a mouthful of rich, stewed apples tempered with tart citrus.
 It sports a dry, floral and creamy finish.
 Medium-bodied, well balanced and refreshing.
 Quite spectacular.

 Sweetness: 1 out of 10

 Occasion: Sent as a sample from the winery

-Availability: Fine wine shops and I found it online for $19.99.
+Availability: Fine wine shops and some grocery stores.